ecadlabs/signatory/README.md

 | AWS KMS          | Planned     |
 | YubiHSM2         | Evaluating  |

-## Signing Algorithm support from various back-ends
+## Signing Algorithm support from various backends

 In Tezos, the signing algorithm can be inferred from the address type.
 For example, an address beginning with `tz3` uses the P-256 algorithm.
-Various HSMs and Cloud based HSM's support different algorithms.
+Various HSM's and Cloud based HSM's support different algorithms.

 |                  | tz1 address (Ed25519) | tz2 address (Secp256k1) | tz3 address (p-256) |